vharatian/RefExpo/README.md

 ## Installation

-To install the RefExpo plugin, follow these steps:
+To install the RefExpo plugin you can go directly to [RefExpo page](https://plugins.jetbrains.com/plugin/23684-refexpo), or follow these steps:

 1. Open IntelliJ IDEA.
 2. Go to `File > Settings > Plugins`.